 Many families have a dog when the kids are young and experience no problems at all.
 However, some younger children can find it hard to understand that the family pup is a living, breathing animal and not just a super smart stuffed toy.
 Sadly, this can lead them to chase your pooch around, pull at its coat, and generally make the poor dog’s life pretty tough, something you can read more about at sites like https://www.cuteness.com.

-Of course, the problem only gets worse if you have a dog that has been rescued from a dangerous situation, or has a bad temper because then they can retaliate when annoyed and bite the child.
+Of course, the problem only gets worse if you have a dog that has been rescued from a dangerous situation, or has a bad/unpredictable temper because then they can retaliate when annoyed and bite the child.
 Something that no dog owner will want to go through.
 Therefore it is vital that you ask whether your kids are old enough to understand exactly how to treat a dog well before you agree to have one in the house.
+Out of all of these considerations before getting a dog, this is probably the most important.

 Have you got the time, money, information, and energy for a pup?